Arapaho

 - Renewable Energy Use

-- There is an interest in renewable energy projects that align with traditional values of environmental stewardship.
+- There is increasing interest in renewable energy projects that align with environmental values.

 - Community Involvement In Practices

-- Community involvement is crucial in environmental and cultural practices, ensuring collective responsibility and participation.
+- Community involvement is crucial in both cultural and environmental practices, ensuring sustainability.

 - Environmental Education Programs